TheWeirdDev/Bluetooth_Headset_Battery_Level/Readme.md

 [@MichalW](https://github.com/MichalW): For making the GNOME shell extension

+[@GaLaXy102](https://github.com/GaLaXy102): For re-writing the code, making it cleaner and usable as a library

 ❤️ And everyone else that pointed out the issues or helped me with writing the code or testing it.

 # 📜 License